microsoft/PSRule/docs/commands/PSRule/en-US/Invoke-PSRule.md

 Accept wildcard characters: False
 ```

-### -Status
+### -Outcome

-Filter output to only show rules with a specific status.
+Filter output to only show rules with a specific outcome.

 ```yaml
 Type: RuleOutcome